tusharnetale/mern-stack-task/README.md

 11. **Edit Product**: Allow users to modify specific product details.
 12. **Delete Product**: Provide the functionality to remove a particular product from the list.

-### Delivery Expectations

-1. **Code Repository**: Push the code to a public GitHub repository.
-2. **Documentation**: Provide well-documented code with a comprehensive README file.
-3. **Setup Instructions**: Include clear instructions on how to set up and run the project.
-4. **Application Demo**: Record a video demonstrating the application's functionality.

 ### Evaluation Criteria